ksu-is/Schedule-Maker-/projectroadmap.md

 - [x] Create repository
 - [x] Create README
 - [x] Create project roadmap
-- [ ] Get started on the on the Schedule Maker
+- [x] Get started on the on the Schedule Maker
-- [ ] Look over an revise thew schedule maker
+- [x] Look over an revise the schedule maker
 - [ ] Add any of the files that helped you create this project